TroelsMortensen/CodeLabs/Tutorials/CsharpTodoTutorialPart1/7 Blazor component.md

 Wonderful.

-Start by creating a new directory in your blazor project, call it Services.
-Here we will eventually put all interfaces, the blazor app needs, to get data from somewhere.

-Next, the file data component.
+We will leave the component for now, and move on to data access.